Coaching Case Studies

 Outcome: At the end of the session, Ravi was clearer about how much had been going on for him in recent months, but also felt he had gained more perspective about how much in his life was going well.
 He decided to further use the wheel of life framework to clarify where he wanted to be in 5 years time in each life-domain, and the main steps which he would need to take in each area.
 He felt that this would give him a way of “naming the beast”, getting down on paper all the things he could be doing, and then more consciously priortise where to focus his energies in the near- and medium-term.

 Issue: Jan is in her late 40s, currently working part-time as a management consultant, following 4 years heading up a major public sector body.
-She wanted some help thinking through his choices.
+She wanted some help thinking through her choices.

 What we did in the session: We spent some time pinning down the specific questions Jan wanted to address, which were: 1.
 “Am I content with my current career position?”
 2. “If not, what do I want to do instead?”
 3. “Am I a plausible candidate for Board roles with major financial sector companies?”.
 We took each question in turn.
 I used a version Nancy Klein’s “Time to Think” framework to provide a combination of space, structure and challenge to Nathan’s thoughts.